South Dakota Disability: How to Qualify

 SSDI for South Dakota Disability Applicants

-SSDI is a federal disability insurance program that American workers pay into with every paycheck.
+SSDI is a federal disability insurance program that American employees pay into with every paycheck.
 If you work full-time for an employer who withholds FICA or Social Security taxes, you’re covered.
 If your job doesn’t withhold FICA taxes, you aren’t eligible and should look at SSI benefits.

 1. Who’s Eligible for SSDI?